 Private Mortgage Insurance (PMI) protects mortgage lenders from risks involved with conventional loans with low down payments.
-If you are a first time home buyer or in a situation where a down payment of less than 20% of the total home loan is your most feasible option, then PMI is required in order to secure the loan.
+If you are looking to purchase a home but do not have a 20% down payment, then you will need PMI to secure the loan.

-Depending on individual risk factors that apply to the borrower such as loan-to-value ratio, credit score, down payment, and loan total, the PMI rate will vary.
-On average, private mortgage insurance rates run between 0.5% to 2% of the total home loan amount.
+Depending on individual risk factors that apply to the borrower, such as credit score, down payment, and loan total, the PMI rate will vary.
+On average, private mortgage insurance rates run between 0.5% and 2% of the total loan amount.

-Private mortgage insurance payments may be included within the monthly mortgage payments or paid in full at closing.
-PMI must be paid until the home’s equity reaches 80%, at which time the private mortgage insurance may be canceled as long as the home loan is current.
+You can pay for your private mortgage insurance as part of your monthly mortgage or in full at closing.
+Homeowners must pay PMI until the home’s equity reaches 80%, when they may cancel the private mortgage insurance as long as the home loan is current.

 Mortgage Insurance Experts | The Reichert Mortgage Team

-Navigating which home loan program is right for your situation in order to provide for your needs while protecting your financial investment can be difficult.
-The mortgage specialists at The Reichert Mortgage Team are well-versed in the depths of mortgage insurance.
-Connect with our approachable experts to discuss which home loan will work for you and how your specific qualifications will impact the mortgage insurance you may need.
+Navigating home loan programs can be difficult.
+The mortgage specialists at The Reichert Mortgage Team are well-versed in the intricacies of mortgage insurance.
+Connect with our approachable experts to discuss which home loan will work for you and how your qualifications will impact mortgage insurance requirements.